-MODULE CHARGING FOR ENFORCED CHANGE BETWEEN QUALIFYING AND NON-QUALIFYING COURSES skills and competencies testing).
+MODULE CHARGING FOR ENFORCED CHANGE BETWEEN QUALIFYING AND NON-QUALIFYING COURSES

+Students registering on courses with professional or qualifying recognition are often required to meet certain standards or complete certain modules or additional assessments (such as skills and competencies testing).
 In some instances where failure of a key requirement of the professionally recognised courses occurs and this failure is on a non-modular/non awarded assessment, such as skills and competencies testing, the student in question may be required to transfer to a non-qualifying version of the course.